ABOUT US

 Ellen’s time caring for this child was extremely rewarding and greatly improved the quality of his life until his passing.
 Sadly, the emotional toll was unmanageable for Ellen, and she lost sight of the healthy habits she had been incorporating and she began to gain weight.

 It was at PFS that Ellen was able to find a healthy and supportive community.
 After recommitting to her own health, with the support of PFS and learning how to maintain her healthy lifestyle, no matter what emotional stress was placed on her, Ellen lost 50 lb., and cured her non-alcoholic fatty liver disease (NAFLD).
-Ellen continues on her own fitness journey with endless enthusiasm, excited to help others.
+Ellen continues on her own fitness journey with endless enthusiasm, excited to help others learn from her experiences and gained knowledge through her time continuously training in the PFS Principals and Protocols, coaching others to find their potential and the healthiest version of themselves.

-In her free time, Ellen is a voracious reader of many subjects, continuing her desire to learn as much as she can about optimal health, wellness, fitness and nutrition while making certain to stay on top of the latest research.
+In her free time, Ellen is a voracious reader of many subjects, continuing her desire to learn as much as she can about optimal health, wellness, fitness, and nutrition, while making certain to stay on top of the latest research.
 Ellen also enjoys music and recently is learning how to knit.